belle2/basf2/online_book/prerequisites/ssh.rst

    Tmux running in the local terminal and on KEKCC with multiple windows and panes.

-If you don't know either programs yet, I recommend learning how to use the newer tmux.
+If you don't know either programs yet: learn how to use (the newer) tmux.
 Check out the official `getting started guide
 <https://github.com/tmux/tmux/wiki/Getting-Started>`_ from its `wiki
 <https://github.com/tmux/tmux/wiki>`_ or one of the various googable online
 guides such as `this one <https://linuxhandbook.com/tmux/>`_.
 And I also